emiruz/data-analysis-with-x/joint-regression/README.md

 The results are very good especially given an algorithm of such simplicity.
-If I set $\sigma=0$ for the data generating function I can recover the parameters almost
+If I set $\sigma=0$ for the data generating function, for 1000 data points, I can recover the parameters almost perfectly:
-perfectly:

 ```
 SSE = 2.41737473692175